is it safe to travel to southeastern turkey? Plan on going to Mardin, Urfa, Hassankyfe, Halfeti and Gaziantep

 If you want to feel the taste and smell of middle east safely, southeast Turkey is the right place.

 Visit Gaziantep, see the best mosaics of the world in Zeugma Mosaic Museum and eat the best baklava and best kebabs of the world there.

 In Urfa, you will see the first temple of the world, which is 6000 years older than Stonehenge, older than any building on Earth, Gobekli Tepe.
 In Harran, you will see the first Islamic university of the world.

 Mardin is a place which is not from this Earth, dreamy.

-Halfeti, i am in love with Halfeti. over 4 years agoAnswered by Oguz Buyukahraz via WorldNomads.com
+Halfeti, i am in love with Halfeti. almost 5 years agoAnswered by Oguz Buyukahraz via WorldNomads.com